List of The Dumping Ground characters: Alex Walker

 Before being placed into the care system, Alex used to live with his mother, Aileen Peters.
 At the time, Aileen was very poor, and found it hard to find the money to take care of herself and Alex.
-One day, when Alex was just 5 years old, Aileen took Alex out for a drive, got him a comic and bottle of pop.
-But then she left on the street outside his dad's workplace and drove off without him, leaving him alone on the street.
+One day, when Alex was just five years old, Aileen took Alex out for a drive, got him a comic and bottle of pop.
+But then she left on the street outside his father's workplace and drove off without him, leaving him alone on the street.
 She felt like she was doing the right thing for Alex at the time, and thought she was protecting him, but any stranger could've just taken Alex.
-Alex ended up living with his dad, but he was never around, he'd either be at work or would just go away for days.
+Alex ended up living with his father, but he was never around, he'd either be at work or would just go away for days.
 And eventually, Alex was put into care.
-Alex ended up running away from his care homes a lot, and at just 12 years old, he found himself homeless and living on the streets.
+Alex often ran away from his care homes, and at just 12 years old, he found himself homeless and living on the streets.
 Cold, alone, frightened and hungry, Alex learnt quickly to take care of himself as everyone else in his life so far that he'd ever trusted has left him and felt like everyone who just pretends to care just goes.
-Alex spent about 2 years of the street and ended up becoming friends with an old man, who was also homeless, called George.
+Alex spent about two years on the street and ended up becoming friends with an old man, who was also homeless, called George.
 George described Alex as being the grandson he never had, and they both promised to look out for each other through thick and thin.